NiklasTiede/CheatSheet-Linux/README.md

 ## Filesystem Navigation

-Navigation on the file system is the first step towards learning how to utilize the power of a Linux system.
+Navigation on the file system is the first step towards learning how to utilize the power of a linux system.
 Notice: <kbd>Tab</kbd> enables auto completion of file-/dirnames and saves valuable time!

 ```bash
 ls                # list content of current working dir